adalbertorsilva/desafio-nextel/README.md

 Lines        : 99.69% ( 317/318 )
 ================================================================================
 ```
-- If you want to see a more detailed report, after each test execution a **coverage folder** is created / updated and inside of it there is an **index.html** file that has more detailed apresentation
+- If you want to see a more detailed report, after each test execution a **coverage folder** is created / updated and inside of it there is an **index.html** file that may show a more detailed apresentation on your browser